 if ($alreadyOwner) {

-Write-Host "Owner already assigned, skipping." -ForegroundColor Yellow
+Write-Host "Owner already assigned to Blueprint, skipping." -ForegroundColor Yellow

 } else {